Understanding Fluid Dynamics for the CAST Mechanical Section

 Large power transformers have long used oil for both insulation and cooling.
 The principles of liquid cooling for transformers are a direct application of fluid dynamics.
 The oil absorbs heat from the windings and core and then dissipates it, often through a radiator.
 Important fluid properties include:

 - Viscosity of Dielectric Fluids: Viscosity is a fluid’s resistance to flow.
 A fluid with lower viscosity flows more easily, which can improve heat transfer in natural convection systems.
-However, the fluid must also maintain its dielectric (insulating) properties at high temperatures.
+However, the fluid must also maintain its dielectric (insulating) properties at operating temperatures.

 Key Calculations and Concepts for the CAST Exam